kvasdopil/food/README.md

 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
 - Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
 Requires authentication via `EDIT_TOKEN` or Supabase session token (for logged-in users).
 - POST to `/api/recipes/generate` generates recipe content (ingredients, instructions, image prompts) using Gemini API from natural language user input.
 Does not save to database.
 Always returns the first generated variant (no refinement).
-Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/gemini.ts`).
 Accepts `userInput` parameter for parsing natural language descriptions.
 - POST to `/api/images/generate-preview` generates preview images for recipes using Google AI Gemini Image API (`gemini-2.5-flash-image`).
 Stores images in Supabase Storage as `preview.{hash}.jpg` and returns the public URL.
 Never updates the database.
-Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/google-image-generation.ts`).
 - POST to `/api/recipes/[slug]/refine` evaluates and refines an existing recipe in the database.
 Evaluates the recipe, and if issues are found, generates a refined version and updates it.
-Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/gemini.ts`).
 - POST to `/api/recipes/[slug]/generate-image` generates and uploads images for existing recipes.
-Requires authentication via `EDIT_TOKEN` or Supabase session token, `FIREFLY_API_TOKEN`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on the server.
+Requires authentication via `EDIT_TOKEN` or Supabase session token, `FIREFLY_API_TOKEN`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/gemini.ts` for prompt enrichment).
 Handles prompt enrichment, Firefly image generation, storage upload, and database update.

 ## Screen Structure & Navigation